5-Jeremy/System-Characterizer-Neural-Network/README.md

 # System-Characterizer-Neural-Network
- A set of neural network models designed to identift the characteristics of LTI systems identified by the coefficients of their transfer functions.
+ A set of neural network models designed to identify the characteristics of LTI systems identified by the coefficients of their transfer functions.